Mykrowave/azure-architect-playbook/networking/practice-exercises/Readme.md

 - REDO (if time) and troubleshoot why app service was considered unhealthy.
 It was configured correctly.

 ### (7.5) Application Gateway Part 2
-- Had to add my own Helath Probe.
-Default Probe setup incorrectly (not sure exactly) cant see definition.
+- Had to add my own custon Health Probe (pick from backend pool)
+- HttpRule needs to override the hostname